 What is mindfulness and how can it help me?

-Mindfulness is the intentional practice of tuning in to our thoughts, feelings and sensations in the moment.
-When we are present in the moment as well as our experience of that moment we are better able to respond effectively to others, decrease anxiety and worry, and increase feelings of calm.
+Mindfulness is the intentional practice of tuning in to our thoughts, feelings, and sensations in the moment.
+When we are present in the moment we are better able to respond effectively to others, decrease anxiety and worry, and increase feelings of calm.

 5 ways to be in the moment

 1. Recognize you are in your head

 This can be hard to do at first but will get easier with practice.